 1. AVENGERS: INFINITY WAR / ENDGAME (2018 / 2019)

 There could have easily been a handful of Marvel movies on our top forty list, Ant-Man (2015), Guardians of Galaxy (2014), Thor Ragnarok (2017), Black Panther (2018), Captain America: The Winter Soldier (2014).
 But standing on the shoulders of giants is the Russo Brothers Avengers: Infinity War and Endgame.
 Following on from so many action packed instalments, Infinity War and Endgame were able to revel in the interplay between its sizeable cast of enigmatic characters, all of whom we have grown to love over the past few years.
-The result was the perfect combination between a million dollar Hollywood blockbuster, a caper film with sparkling dialogue, and a touching character study on loss, sacrifice and family, and thanks to the Thanos finger snap one of the best gasp-inducing moments in all of cinema.
-The only down side is that’s it’s unlikely that Marvel Studios will ever top this masterpiece of popular cinema; but at least Steve Rogers finally got that well-earned dance with the gorgeous Peggy Carter, and as cinematic full-stops go, that’s as perfect as it gets.
+The result was the perfect combination between a million dollar Hollywood blockbuster, a caper film with sparkling dialogue, and a touching character study on loss, sacrifice and family.
+And thanks to the Thanos finger snap it had one of the best gasp-inducing moments in all of cinema.
+The only down side is that’s it’s unlikely that Marvel Studios will ever top these masterpieces of popular cinema; but at least Steve Rogers finally got that well-earned dance with the gorgeous Peggy Carter, and as cinematic full-stops go, that’s as perfect as it gets.